johnstownoralhistories/johnstownoralhistories.github.io/_items/Shoulta-Karen-Oral-History-001.md

 I did have Black friends, but I don't, I wouldn't see it as, um, as racially harmonious where, like I said, Pennsylvania, the kid from juvie was the cool kid.

-Alexis: So it was like, it was people, they didn't get along?
+Alexis: So, it was like, it was people, they didn't get along?
 It was like, uh, it was like racism?

 Karen: I don't know.
 I just, there were, like, I didn't care who my friends were.

 Um, when I was in high school there, we had an Italian exchange student and a Finnish exchange student, um, and I don't remember any exchange students in Pennsylvania, so I just, like, never had bounds of who my friends were.
 I didn't, you know, I didn't care.
 Um, I ended up being really good friends with the girl from Finland.

 We still keep in, um, contact, not a lot, but, um, but I had Black friends in Pennsylvania, or, I'm sorry, not Pennsylvania, in Terre Haute.
-I just don't know that that was something that, people did it, it just wasn't as much.
+I just don't know that that was something that people did it, it just wasn't as much.
 It was probably more people stayed friends along racial lines, if I kind of had to ad-lib it.

 Alexis: Um, and then you graduated in Terre Haute.